michaelhuettermann/otello/oci/README.md

-## OCI Observability & Management
+## OCI Observability & Management: APM

+In OCI, advanced observability features are located in the Application Performance Management section, *APM* in short.

+### Create and configure resources

+#### APM domain
-First, in OCI under the section ```Observability & Management```, navigate to ```Administration``` and create an ```APM domains```.
-Only a name is necessary, and the compartment the APM domain is located in.
-Check that you want to create the domain as always free.
+First, in OCI under the section *Observability & Management*, navigate to the *APM* section *Administration* and create an *APM domain*.
+As necessary steps, choose a name for your domain, and the compartment the APM domain is located in.
+Check the box that you want to create the domain as to be free.

+#### APM agent
-Navigate into the freshly created domain and move to ```Install APM agent```.
-Follow the steps.
+Navigate into the freshly created domain and move to *Install APM agent*.
+Follow the steps to download, provision and utilize the agent.
-When you download the agent from Maven central as documented, please note, the agent version might be newer than the version that is mentioned as part of the detailed how-to on that page.
+When you download the agent from Maven central as documented, please note, the most recent agent version might be newer than the version that is mentioned as part of the detailed how-to on that web page inside OCI.
 Once the agent (jar) is downloaded, provision it with the parameter of data key, service name and destination.
-You can take a service name of your choice, and reference the endpoint that is listed in the domain overview as destination endpoint.
+You can generate a data key via UI, a service name of your choice (to later link to it), and reference the endpoint that is listed in the domain overview as destination endpoint to stream data to.
-You can double-check the successful provisioning by watching console output and the newly created folder oracle-apm-agent.
+You can double-check the successful provisioning by watching console output and the newly created folder named oracle-apm-agent inside your OCI instance's working directory.

+### Provision the agent
+Provision is done once.
+This step configures the agent locally to serve later on.

 Start the Otello app with :
 ```java -javaagent:/home/ubuntu/otello/oracle-apm-agent/bootstrap/ApmAgent.jar -jar -Dspring.jmx.enabled=true -Dserver.tomcat.mbeanregistry.enabled=true /home/ubuntu/otello/build/libs/otello.jar```.